mcormier/lilac/README.md

 Experimenting with Core Foundation and Objective C on Windoze.

+This project will eventually create an exe on windows that can be used open a .webloc file in the default Windows by double clicking on it.

 -----------------------------------------------------------------------
 The cocotron project has been used as reference material. http://www.cocotron.com/